manpagez: man pages & more

 Only Intel C++ Compiler v12.1 has been tested.
 Other versions

 probably will work.
-Using Intel C++ Compiler instead of Visual C has
+Using Intel C++ Compiler instead of Visual C

-and Visual C debugging infrastructure unlike GCC.
+code and Visual C debugging infrastructure unlike GCC.

 Building

-o Make sure you are in the "win32" subdirectory under the perl
+o Make sure you are in the win32 subdirectory under the perl

 toplevel.
-This directory contains a "Makefile" that will work with
+This directory contains a Makefile that will work with

 MinGW/gcc.

-o Edit the GNUmakefile (or Makefile, if you're using nmake) and change
+o Edit the GNUmakefile (or Makefile, if you're using nmake) and

-build flags.
+various build flags.
 These are explained in the makefiles.

-directory rather than the one being tested.
+lib/CORE directory rather than the one being tested.

-You will have to make sure that CCTYPE is set correctly and that
+You will have to make sure that "CCTYPE" is set correctly and that

-should be the directory that contains the bin, include and lib
+this should be the directory that contains the bin, include and lib

 directories.

-If building with the cross-compiler provided by mingw-w64.org you'll
+If building with the cross-compiler provided by mingw-w64.org

-gcc.exe, g++.exe, ar.exe, etc. Instead, all of these executables are
+not provide a gcc.exe, g++.exe, ar.exe, etc. Instead, all of these

-prefixed with 'x86_64-w64-mingw32-'.)
+executables are prefixed with "x86_64-w64-mingw32-".)

-valid.
+is valid.

-specify them in the STATIC_EXT macro.
+DLL, specify them in the "STATIC_EXT" macro.

 Be sure to read the instructions near the top of the makefiles